 The finest resolution at which water chemistry temporal data are reported is the collectDate, a single date on which water chemistry samples were collected.
 The total number of sampling events per year is expected to be 26 per stream and river sites, 12 per lake, and 2 per groundwater well subset per site.
 At stream and river sites, alkalinity is measured 26 times, and ANC is measured monthly at the NEON Support office.
+At lake sites, alkalinity and ANC are both measured monthly at the NEON Support office.

 The NEON Data Portal currently provides data in monthly files for query and download efficiency.
 Queries including any part of a month will return data from the entire month.
 All queries, regardless of the date range specified, will include a copy of swc_externalLabSummaryData or gwc_externalLabSummaryData which provides summary information from the external chemistry lab about the method detection limits, the equipment used, and precision and accuracy.
-Code to stack files across months is available here: https://github.com/NEONScience/NEON-utilities
+Code to stack files across months is available here: http s://github.com/NEONScience/NEON-utilities